My Minimalist Kitchen: How I Make My Cooking Easier With Less

 Most RV fridges are small, and ours is no exception.
 It's about six cubic feet.
 It gets complicated sometimes making sure we have enough room with both my mom and us buying food.
 So here are some techniques we use:

 Frozen veggies are bought instead of fresh when something will only be used a little at a time.
 We're also a fan of frozen bags of mixed vegetables.
-They're cost-effective and safe time with washing and chopping.
+They're cost-effective and save time with washing and chopping.

 We buy one at a time with refrigerated items.
 Just because there's a two-for-one sale on almond milk doesn't mean we're buying two.
 There just isn't enough room.